gardener/diki/README.md

 [![license apache 2.0](https://badgen.net/badge/license/apache-2.0/8ab803)](https://opensource.org/licenses/Apache-2.0)

 Diki a "compliance checker" or sorts, a detective control framework with pluggable rule sets.
 It's part of the [Gardener](https://github.com/gardener) family, but can be used also on other Kubernetes distros or even on non-Kubernetes environments, e.g. to check compliance of your hyperscaler accounts.

 Diki is the Greek word for "trial".
 You can also memorise it as "Detective Investigation of Key Imperatives" or as GNU-style recursive acronym "Diki Investigates Key Imperatives".
 It's colloquially known as "Don't I Know It", which is a nice fit as well for what it does.

+> [!IMPORTANT]
-**Important Note:** This repository is in alpha stage.
-The API can change without any backwards compatibility.
+> This repository is actively developing.
+> APIs can change without any backwards compatibility.

 ## Getting Started